 That AI can look at historical data and simulate where future problems might show up is a step change for proactive quality assurance.
 Companies can predict where issues will surface and fix those problems in advance, reducing the chances of critical failures post-deployment.

-Example: A healthcare software vendor may have turned an AI loose to look for opportunities in critical systems that, if left unresolved, would bring the onset of perpetual levels of disruption for patients and healthcare professionals.
+Example: A healthcare software vendor may have turned an AI loose to look for opportunities in critical experts systems that, if left unresolved, would bring the onset of perpetual levels of disruption for patients and healthcare professionals.

 How Can Testing be Optimized Using AI?